-With the recent addition of the Quigley Nordic Winter Park, the Wood River Valley can claim the bronze in number of kilometers of groomed nordic in the States.
+With Quigley Nordic Winter Park, the Wood River Valley can claim the bronze in number of kilometers of groomed nordic in the States.

 Glide on the Wood River Trail, by the riverbank, on the valley’s free commuter ski route, a 20-mile run from Bellevue to Sun Valley.